GUIDANCE FOR EPSRC Impact Acceleration Account - Doctoral Impact Scheme

 For outputs from Doctoral Impact Project DI1 see ‘UseLimeMortar’.

-Applications will be assessed by the non-specialist EPSRC IAA Partnerships panel.
+Applications will be assessed by representatives from the non-specialist EPSRC IAA Partnerships panel.
 The decisions of the panel are final, and the panel reserves the right to make awards at a lower level and/or for a shorter time period than that requested in the application.
+As and when required, additional support will be sought from representatives of the EPSRC IAA Technology Fund Panel.

 - Prof Blanca Rodriguez (Computer Science) – Chair